-In the area of sustainable, equitable and inclusive economic growth, positive results were reported with regards to the number of companies benefiting from improved business advisory support and enhanced access to sustainable local development and inclusive labour markets.
-The rank of Moldova in the World Bank's Doing Business report also improved, as did the country's performance on the Global Competitiveness Index.

-Although the complexity of these indicators does not allow for the attribution of results directly to the United Nations, the organization has undertaken multiple activities aimed at improving the business environment in the country over the past years.
+In the area of sustainable, equitable and inclusive economic growth, positive results were reported with regards to the number of companies that benefit from improved business advisory support and enhanced access to sustainable local development and inclusive labour markets.
+The Moldova's rank in the World Bank's Doing Business Report also improved as did the country's performance on the Global Competitiveness Index.
+Although the complexity of these indicators does not allow for the attribution of results directly to the UN, the organization has undertaken multiple activities aimed at improving the business environment in the country over the past years.
 At the same time, progress was slower than anticipated in terms of women's economic empowerment.
-The gender pay gap has increased from 13.2 to 14 per cent, instead of decreasing to 10 per cent as expected.
+The gender pay gap has increased from 13,2 to 14% instead of decreasing to 10% as expected.

 The situation is somewhat better with regards to developing skills to help youth transition successfully from school to gainful employment.
-Although several related output indicators were not met and others were only partially met, the proportion of young people in the NEET group diminished from 29.2 to 26 per cent, which was better than the planned decrease to 26.8 per cent.
+Although several related output indicators were not met and others were partially met, the proportion of young people in the "Not in Education, Employment, or Training" (NEET) group diminished from 29.2 to 26%, which is better than the planned decrease to 26.8%.
 The decrease has been more significant among men and in rural areas, with targets being exceeded at the disaggregated level, and the target for urban areas has been met.
 A decrease in this indicator has also been observed among women, but the target still remains to be met.
-At the same time, progress on increasing employment is still lagging.
+At the same time, progress on increasing employment is still lagging behind.

-In the area of environmental sustainability and resilience, achievements were made in terms of increasing the surface areas of pasture, forest and water ecosystems that are sustainably managed by local public authorities.
-The proportion of districts applying climate-resilient practices increased with the support of the United Nations from 18 per cent to 23 per cent since the beginning of implementation of the PFSD.
-The targets were also achieved with regards to the increase in the number of rural populations benefiting from climate change adaptation and DRR measures.
-The number of people in rural areas benefiting from sustainable land management practices has also increased since the beginning of the PFSD implementation.
-At the outcome level, there has been a remarkable increase in the share of renewables in the energy consumption from 14.2 to 28.7 per cent.
-In part, the result can be traced back to United Nations efforts to promote biofuel and consolidate the domestic biomass market.
-However, due to the changes in the calculation methodology of this indicator, the actual assessment of the increase in the share of renewables in the energy consumption is difficult.
+In the area of environmental sustainability and resilience, achievements were made in increasing the surface areas of pasture, forest and water ecosystems that are sustainably managed by local public authorities.
+The proportion of districts applying climate resilient practices increased with the support of the UN from 18% to 23% since the beginning of implementation of the PFSD.
+Also, the targets were achieved with regards to the increase in the number of rural populations benefiting from climate change adaptation and disaster risk reduction (DRR) measures.
+The number of people in rural areas benefiting from sustainable land management practices has also increased since the beginning of implementation of the PFSD.
+At the outcome level, there was a remarkable increase in the share of renewables in the energy consumption from 14.2 to 28.7%.
+In part, the result can be traced back to UN efforts to promote biofuel and consolidate the domestic biomass market.
+However, due to the changes in the calculation methodology of this indicator the actual assessment of the increase in the share of renewables in the energy consumption is difficult.

-One area that remains challenging is the engagement of private companies in environmentally friendly practices.
-Plans were made by United Nations agencies to build the capacity of small and medium-sized manufacturing enterprises for applying RECP, as well as to facilitate the ecological value-chain and product innovation, yet no progress has been reported against those output indicators so far.
+One area which remains challenging is the engagement of private companies in environmentally friendly practices.
+Plans were made by UN agencies to build the capacity of manufacturing small and medium-sized enterprises for applying Resource Efficient Cleaner Production (RECP), as well as to facilitate the ecological value-chain and product innovation, yet no progress has been reported against those output indicators so far.